hamza15/Flask-WebApp-ECS/README.md

-Once yourpipeline kicks off and all the stages succeed, you should be able to hit the load balancer from your web browser and see your Anagram-Web-App up and running.
+### Once your pipeline kicks off and all the stages succeed, you should be able to hit the load balancer from your web browser and see your Anagram-Web-App up and running.